niaiko/hackernews/README.md

 - a profile picture
 - a toggle to hide/show the user profile publicly (show by default)

-    The user should be able to edit his profile and save modifications here.

 ## Create a "See all users" page

     Make a page displaying all the users whose visibility is set to "show"

+    Clicking on a user card should redirect to this user's "Favorites" page

 - Display the user information with the following fields:
 - username